You build your typeform out of questions. Here are all the different question types that you can use to create your typeform.

 For more details, follow this link.

 This only accepts numbers as an answer.
 When you want to know how many of something someone wants, use this to make sure they give you a numerical answer.
-The number question only supports positive whole numbers – you cannot use decimal points, or negative numbers.
+The number question only supports positive whole numbers of up to nine digits – you cannot use decimal points, or negative numbers.

 For ZIP codes you must use Short Text question.